coverclock/com-diag-diminuto/README.md

 (Some of these functional tests use hardware test fixtures I fabricated specifically for this purpose.)

-# Unit Test Targets
+# Unit Test Make Targets
-extended:
-geologic:
-mostest:
-nohup:
-privileged:
-sanity:
-signals:
-threads:

-* make extended - these unit tests take a lunch time to run.
+* extended - these unit tests take a lunch time to run.
-* make geologic - these unit test take over night or more to run.
+* geologic - these unit test take over night or more to run.
-* make gnuish - these unit tests are for feature that require GNU.
+* gnuish - these unit tests are for features that require GNU.
-* make mostest - these unit tests require "make most" to be run first.
+* mostest - these unit tests require "make most; make mostest" to run.
-* make nohup - these unit tests require "nohup make nohup" to run.
+* nohup - these unit tests require "nohup make nohup" to run.
-* make privileged - these unit tests require "sudo make privileged" to run.
+* privileged - these unit tests require "sudo make privileged" to run.
-* make sanity - these unit tests take a coffee break to run.
+* sanity - these unit tests take a coffee break to run.
-* make signals - these unit tests exercise the kill signal handlers.
+* signals - these unit tests exercise the kill signal handlers.
-* make threads - these unit tests exercise the POSIX thread-based features.
+* threads - these unit tests exercise the POSIX thread-based features.

 # Directories